remix-run/remix/decisions/0005-remixing-react-router.md

 We're ok here since the new prop is optional and defaults to using `location.key`

-### `<Link resetScroll="false">` prop
+### `<Link preventScrollReset>` prop

 In addition to `<ScrollRestoration>` handling "restoring" scroll position on previously visited routes.
 It also handles "resetting" scroll position back to the top on _new_ routes.
-This is not always desirable if you're clicking around inside a tabbed view or something, so we've introduced a new `<Link resetScroll>` prop that lets you disable the scroll reset behavior _for a given navigation_.
+This is not always desirable if you're clicking around inside a tabbed view or something, so we've introduced a new `<Link preventScrollReset>` prop that lets you disable the scroll reset behavior _for a given navigation_.
 Note that this "resetting" logic happens if and only if we cannot restore scroll to a previously known location for that scroll restoration key.

 ### `useRevalidator()` hook